-This listing has one of the 10 most popular offers available in El Salvador
+This listing has the most popular offer available in El Salvador

 Beyond the surf, there is a lot to explore aside from the point breaks, sandy beaches, and good surf at Olas Permanentes.
 You will take a nice break on an uncrowded beach for surf lessons, learn from highly qualified personnel, and discover the beauty of El Salvador by the sea.
 Cozy towns, breathtaking caves, waterfalls, and saltwater pools are just hikes or short drives away from the surf camp.
 You can also join tours to hike the volcano, ruins, coffee route, and many others.